eigentaylor/eigentaylor.github.io/_previews/2026-04-11-why-condorcet.md

 | Pizza Palace  | 2 (66.7%)      |
 | Burger Barn   | 0 (0%)         |

 It sure looks like we found the compromise candidate, even if we know that underneath this data Pizza Palace would have defeated Veg n' Go in a head-to-head matchup.
-But everyone is happy with the outcome, and is that not the point of compromise?
+But everyone is at least content with the outcome, and is that not the point of compromise?

 Majority rule and ordinal preferences are a decent option when we have a very large group of voters, especially if no single option is going to make a majority of voters content with the outcome.
 But equating majority rule with compromise is a complete fallacy.